microsoft/dbt-synapse/README.md

 ### outstanding work:
 - test incremental materializations more thoroughly than is done with [`dbt-integration-tests`](https://github.com/fishtown-analytics/dbt-integration-tests/).
 - Add support for `ActiveDirectoryMsi`
-- Publish as package to `pypi`
+- auto-create  `EXTERNAL DATA SOURCE` and `EXTERNAL FILE FORMAT`s.
+- [officially rename the adapter from `sqlserver` to `synapse`](https://github.com/swanderz/dbt-synapse/pull/6)
 - Use CTAS to create seeds?
-- staging external tables as sources (in progress)
-- [officially rename the adapter from `sqlserver` to `synapse`](https://github.com/swanderz/dbt-synapse/pull/6)

 ### `dbt` version support
 as of now, only support for dbt `0.15.3`, support for forthcoming `0.18.0` in development